Sandfish

 "Hatahata," a symbol of winter in Akita and its soul food, is the name of a fish caught off the coast of the Sea of Japan

-The sandfish is a fish that is about 15cm long and features a large head, round eyes, and large pectoral fins, and its golden body is truly the "fish of the gods ."
-As it is a deep-sea fish, it has no scales and few small bones, making it easy to eat and suitable for eating.
+The sandfish is a fish characterized by its large head (about 15 cm in length), round eyes, and large pectoral fins.
+Its golden body gives it an appearance truly"fish of the gods."
+As a deep-sea fish, it has no scales and few small bones, making it easy to eat and suitable for consumption.

 The people of Akita Prefecture are divided into two camps when it comes to eating sandfish: males and females.
 It's a "battle of the sexes."
 Will the day ever come when the decision is made?